 The release time is the opposite.
 It determines how long it will take the compressor to go from compressed audio to uncompressed once the signal falls back below the threshold.
 Longer release times can add a sense of sustain as if notes are held longer etc. to vocals for example.

 The Logic compressor has a lot more to it and is very full featured.
 For example there is some built in saturation, a limiter and both an internal or external side chain.

 So As you can see, a lot more than we had time to get to in this tutorial.
-If you would like a deeper dive into the Logic compressor, and to see how to dial it in on specific instruments, book a one on one training session.
+If you would like a deeper dive into the Logic compressor, remember you can follow up with this member’s area tutorial.
+To see how to dial it in on specific instruments, there is also the option to book a one on one training session.
 In the lesson we can load up a project you are working on and go over how to use it on the tracks you are currently working on.
 And if you are new to EQ as well, then check out this tutorial on the [basics of EQ./basics-of-eq-and-using-the-logic-pro-channel-eq-with-voiceover/)